antoinetteboyle/Web-Design-Challenge/README.md

 ![Data Page](./images/datalink.png)

-I have utilsed Bootstrap for the navbar header on every page, and a Bootstrap grid for responsiveness to the visualisations and data pages.
+Utilsed Bootstrap for the navbar header on every page, and a Bootstrap grid for responsiveness to the visualisations and data pages.
 I have used CSS media query for responsiveness in the background and navigation bar.

-I have checked that the website works at all widths/sizes.
+The website works at all widths/sizes.